(Updated Oct. 2, 2020)

-It’s a rarity in athletics – a three-team competition with its own hardware, and one that includes an Army-Navy rivalry more familiar to many football fans than the CINC competition itself.
-And aside from bragging rights and a big trophy, some academy grads may not be up to speed on the trophy’s history, lineage, or trivia.
+The round-robin competition between the U.S. Military Academy, U.S. Naval Academy, and U.S. Air Force Academy is a rarity in athletics – a three-team competition with its own hardware, and one that includes an Army-Navy rivalry more familiar to many football fans than the tri-service trophy.
+And aside from bragging rights, some academy grads may not be up to speed on the rivalry's history, lineage, or trivia.

 So, let’s fix that.
 Here are some quick facts to show off at your next alumni outing or tailgate: